MicrosoftDocs/bingmaps-docs/BingMaps/styling/map-style-sheet-extensions.md

 ---
-title: Map Style Sheet Extensions | Microsoft Docs
+title: "Map Style Sheet Extensions | Microsoft Docs"
-description: The extensions property at the root of a map style sheet can be used to add custom entries and states to your map's styles. ms.custom: ms.date: 05/26/2020 ms.reviewer: ms.suite: ms.tgt_pltfrm: ms.topic: article ms.assetid: 8E33AAAE-5DC3-4B94-AD13-69B98402DF33 caps.latest.revision: 3
+description: "This article provides guidelines on map style sheet extensions, which can be used to add custom entries and states to your map's styles and includes examples on how to create a custom entry, create a custom state, overriding transparency, swapping colors and changing background shapes." ms.custom: "" ms.date: "05/26/2020" ms.reviewer: "" ms.suite: "" ms.tgt_pltfrm: "" ms.topic: "article" ms.assetid: 8E33AAAE-5DC3-4B94-AD13-69B98402DF33 caps.latest.revision: 3
-author: DavidBuerer
+author: "dbuerer"
-ms.author: dbuerer
+ms.author: "dbuerer"
-manager:
+manager: ""
-ms.service: bing-maps
+ms.service: "bing-maps"
 ---
 # Map Style Sheet Extensions

 The extensions property at the root of a [map style sheet](map-style-sheets.md) can be used to add custom [entries](map-style-sheet-entries.md) and states to your map's styles.
 Entries and states can be set on your map elements in the various [Microsoft map controls](map-style-sheet-support.md) to define how they are styled.

 ## Create a Custom Entry